 He is a Senior Lecturer in Psychology at the University of Greenwich and Programme Leader for MSc Child and Adolescent Psychology and MSc Psychology (Research - Focused on the relationship between child and adolescent mental health, parenting and genetics and on evaluating interventions for child and adolescent mental health problems).

-Kate joined the Governing Board in 2016.
-She was previously a solicitor specialising in professional Indemnity litigation.
-She took a career break after the birth of her son and thereafter worked with a charity providing education and support to vulnerable inner city teenagers where she obtained a higher education teaching qualification and an examination assessment qualification.

-Whilst there, Kate obtained experience in teaching the most challenging of students and training and mentoring/appraising fellow teaching colleagues.
+She was previously a solicitor specialising in construction law and professional Indemnity litigation.
+She took a career break after the birth of her son and thereafter worked with a charity providing education and support to vulnerable inner city teenagers.
+In this capacity she obtained a post compulsory education teaching qualification and an examination assessment qualification.
+She obtained experience in teaching the most challenging of students and training and mentoring/appraising fellow teaching colleagues.

-Kate was previously a governor at Babington House School where she sat on the curriculum, development, policies and marketing committees.
+Kate was previously a governor at Babington House School where she sat on the curriculum, development, policies and marketing Committees.